vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 - Navigating a Java IDE
 - Ability to search the web to find technical answers

-If you are coming from Windows and are Powershell literate, you will likely be able to navigate the Bash shell commands, or translate to Powershell if you choose to run the labs on Windows Powershell rather than Bash.
+If you are coming from Windows and are PowerShell literate, you will likely be able to navigate the Bash shell commands, or translate to PowerShell if you choose to run the labs on Windows PowerShell rather than Bash.

 If you have no experience with terminals or Java, you will struggle to get through the labs.